DLR-AMR/t8code_JOSS/paper.md

 magnitude.
 However, managing adaptive meshes and associated data is a very challenging task, especially for parallel codes.
 Implementing fast and scalable AMR routines generally leads to a large development overhead motivating the need for external mesh management libraries like `t8code`.
+Our libraries target audience are scientists and application developers working on grid-based simulation and visulization frameworks who are looking for a comprehensive and versatile mesh management solution.
+Besides offering AMR we also aim to lower the threshold to parallelize their codes by solely interacting with t8code's API.
+Alternative AMR librarries with a similar range of features are p4est [@BursteddeWilcoxGhattas11], libMesh [@libMeshPaper], ParaMesh [@macneice2000paramesh], and SAMRAI [@gunney2013scalable].

+In constrast to the other AMR solutions, only `t8code` natively supports recursive refinement on a wide range of element types: vertices, lines, quadrilaterals, triangles, hexahedra, tetrahedra, prisms, and pyramids Additionally, extensions to other refinement patterns and element shapes are straightforwardly supported due to `t8code`s modular code structure and clear distinction between low- and high-level mesh operations [@holke2023t8code].
+Application developers usually interact with `t8code` via a callback interface.
+This gives our AMR solution a unique position in the market catering for a wide range of use cases.
+More information on `t8code`s feature set and on how to include it in an application can be found in [@holke2023t8code].

-Currently, `t8code`'s AMR routines support a wide range of element types: vertices, lines, quadrilaterals, triangles, hexahedra, tetrahedra, prisms, and pyramids.
-Additionally, implementation of other refinement patterns and element shapes is possible.
-See \autoref{fig:visploremesh} for an examplary adapted mesh managed by `t8code` for visualizing the temperature profile of a convection simulation of a model planet's mantle (source: Institute of Planetary Research, DLR).
-The original, uniform mesh consists of over 158 million cells allocating 6.818 GB of memory.
-By applying AMR to the data the memory usuage could be reduced to 20\% with an compression error of less then 1\%.
-The error meassure was chosen to be the norm of the variance between refinement/coarsening steps.
+See \autoref{fig:visploremesh} for an examplary adapted mesh managed by `t8code` using two different element types: quads and triangles.
+Shown is the temperature profile of a convection simulation of a model planet's mantle (source: Institute of Planetary Research, DLR).
+The original, uniform mesh consists of over 158 million quad cells allocating 6.818 GB of memory.
+By applying AMR to the data the memory usuage could be reduced down to 20\% with an compression error of less then 1\%.
+The error meassure was chosen to be the norm of the variance between refinement resp. coarsening steps.
 That is, starting from the uniform mesh at highest refinement level ($l = 8$), the mesh was successively coarsened till the disagreement from the original data reached 1\%.
 It should be noted that `t8code`'s primary objective is to provide flexible adaptive mesh management.
-The layout of the data inside an element and its interpretation regarding, for example, when and how to refine/coarsen is up to the application linking against t8code.
+The layout of the data inside an element and its interpretation regarding, for example, when and how to refine/coarsen is up to the application.

 ![Visulization of a planetary mantle convection simulation (source: Institute of Planetary Research, DLR).
 Shown is the 2D slice of the temperatur profile.